Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Introduction

-\paragraph{Tubed-based methods} Tube-based MPC ensures robust constraint satisfaction against disturbances by surrounding the nominal trajectory with a tube that accounts for all possible disturbances within a predefined set.
-In~\cite{Gao2014, Lee2022}, a robust invariant set is precomputed offline to tighten the collision avoidance constraints with the linearization error treated as an additional disturbance source.
-Although computing disturbance tubes online can reduce the impact of the linearization error, it unfortunately also increases the online computational burden.
+\paragraph{Robust Collision Avoidance in Optimal Control} Tube-based MPC ensures robust constraint satisfaction against disturbances by surrounding the nominal trajectory with a tube that accounts for all possible disturbances within a predefined set.
+In\mbox{\cite{Gao2014, Lee2022, Majumdar2017, Singh2017}}, a robust invariant set is precomputed offline to tighten the collision avoidance constraints with the linearization error treated as an additional disturbance source.
+Computing disturbance tubes online can reduce the impact of the linearization error, but it increases the online computational burden.
 To address this, the authors of~\cite{Garimella2018, Gao2023, Zhang2024} alternate between finding the robust tubes and optimizing over the nominal trajectory while ensuring that the states within these robust tubes remain collision-free.

-\paragraph{Scenario-based methods} Scenario-based methods address uncertainty by sampling a finite number of disturbance trajectory realizations, referred to as scenarios, and formulate an OCP where each realization corresponds to one scenario.
-In application to collision-free motion planning, the authors of~\cite{Batkovic2021} use a scenario-MPC approach to manage obstacle position uncertainties modeled by multi-modal distributions.
-Since achieving a high confidence of constraint satisfaction often requires a large number of samples~\cite{Calafiore2006}, the authors of~\cite{Groot2021} propose to prune scenarios based on geometric metrics to mitigate the computational burden caused by the large number of constraints.
+Scenario-based methods sample a finite number of disturbance trajectory realizations, referred to as scenarios, and impose constraint satisfaction for all sampled scenarios.
+In the context of robust collision avoidance, the authors of~\cite{Batkovic2021} use a scenario-MPC approach to manage obstacle position uncertainties modeled by multi-modal distributions.
+Achieving a high confidence of constraint satisfaction often requires a large number of samples~\cite{Calafiore2006}, leading to a substantial computational burden.
+To reduce this cost, the authors of~\cite{Groot2021} prune scenarios based on geometric metrics.
+Inspired by the methods used in \gls{sip}, the authors of\mbox{\cite{Zagorowska2023}} generate scenarios by iteratively adding interim worst-case scenarios.
+Although scenario-based methods can capture diverse distributions, ellipsoidal tubes provide an effective model for the primary uncertainties in this paper (process noise and initial state uncertainties), while avoiding the sampling-related drawbacks.

-\paragraph{Robust control barrier functions (CBF)} Robust CBFs utilize a Lyapunov-like function to provide a sufficient condition for ensuring input-to-state stability conditions~\cite{Xu2015}.
-The authors of~\cite{Emam2019} use collision-avoidance CBFs to enhance robustness against unmodeled disturbances for collision-free control.
-The methods for ensuring safety and collision avoidance for reinforcement-learning actions by incorporating a differentiable robust-CBF layer are presented in~\cite{Cheng2020, Wabersich2023}.